 What are the Penalties for a Domestic Violence Arrest?

 A domestic violence arrest is a serious offense.
-The crime is taken seriously in Colorado, and significant penalties can result.
+This type of charge is taken seriously in Colorado and carries significant penalties.
 The penalties for domestic violence arrest largely depend on the seriousness of the charge, whether someone is injured, and the defendant’s domestic violence or criminal history.
-One of the most common charges that happen in domestic violence cases are assault charges.
+One of the most common charges that happen in domestic violence cases is assault charges.
 Assaults committed in Colorado can be charged in the first, second, or third degree.

 Assault in the first degree is the most serious domestic violence charge.
 This charge will result in a class 3 felony.
 Class 3 felonies for first-degree assault can lead to a prison sentence of up to 32 years and fines of up to $750,000.
 A lesser charge would be third-degree assault.
 A third-degree assault charge is a class 1 misdemeanor.
-This charge could yield the defendant 2 years in prison and a fine of up to $5,000.
+This charge could yield the defendant 364 days in jail and a fine of up to $5,000.

 Additional penalties related to a domestic violence arrest of any kind may include: